architect/arc.codes/src/shared/en/aws/guides-offline.md

 # Work Locally

-> Work offline to preview and test `.arc` defined code
+> Work locally and completely offline to preview and test `.arc` defined code with `arc-sandbox`

-Run an `.arc` locally with the `arc-sandox` binary exposed by `@architect/workflows`.
 The sandbox is also available as a module for writing tests.

 ## Preview vs Test

+Two use cases:

-**Preview** running code in a web browser and **test** headlessly the terminal.
+1. **Preview** locally running code in a web browser
+2. **Test** headlessly in a terminal

-Following the [quickstart](/quickstart) you should have everything wired up so `npm start` kicks up a local web server and creates tables and indexes defined in `.arc` for previewing your work in the flow without deployment.
+Following the [quickstart](/quickstart) you should have everything wired up so `npm start` kicks up a local web server and creates tables and indexes defined in `.arc` for previewing work.

 If you want to write tests (you do) against the infra without deployment you'll need to setup the sandbox as a module.

 This guide will use the following example `.arc` file: